broadinstitute/depmap_omics/README.md

 6. Request access to the data bucket `gs://cclebams/`
 7. You will need also access to the billing project `broad-firecloud-ccle`

-*more information on Terra workspaces and what they might contain is available on this [document](http://htmlpreview.github.io/?https://github.com/broadinstitute/depmap_omics/blob/master/documentation/firecloud_documentation.html)

 ### Additional Logins:
 - In order to access and upload data, you will need to login to [taiga](https://cds.team/taiga) with your broad google account and [set up your token](https://github.com/broadinstitute/taigapy#prerequisites).